anyahush/the-freefrom-cookbook/README.md

 * As a user I want to be able to understand the purpose of the site easily.
 * As a user I want to be able to navigate throughout the site with ease.
 * As a user I want to experience good responsive design, so I can access the site on different devices.
-* As a user I want to enjoy eye-catching design and style that is inline with the subject of the site.
+* As a user I want to enjoy stylish, clean design and style that is inline with the subject of the site.
 * As a user I want a variety of recipes for different meals of the day.
 * As a user I want a to search for allergen specific recipes.
 * As a user I want to be able to view recipes without having to create an account.